-A legendary screen actress GERALDINE in her nineties has a discussion with her assistant JAMESON about the state of the industry as she knows it.
+Legendary screen actress GERALDINE (90’s) has a discussion with her assistant JAMESON about the state of the industry as she knows it.
+Drama.
+2 person script.

 - Download the free .pdf screenplay version: Screen Time